-Asia is a continent of stark contrasts.
+- Asia is a continent of stark contrasts.
 It is home to more billionaires than any other part of the world and its economy is the fastest growing of any region in the world.
-It is also home to more than 233 million people who live on less than US\$1.90 a day, 370.7 million people are undernourished, and 2.1 billion people lack access to safe drinking water."
+It is also home to more than 233 million people who live on less than US\$1.90 a day, 370.7 million people are undernourished, and 2.1 billion people lack access to safe drinking water." - Bridgespan Group

-- Bridgespan Group8

 Asia has the potential to stand at the forefront of this catalytic philanthropy movement.
-While the philanthropic sector isn't as developed or mature as in parts of Europe and North America, there are established actors in the field and the rapidly growing economies of the region are generating many more ultra-high net worth individuals who have a strong social conscience and are driven by the values of their societies to contribute and give back to society.
+While the philanthropic sector isn't as developed or mature as in parts of Europe and North America, there are established actors in the field and the rapidly growing economies of the region are generating many more ultra-high net worth individuals who have a strong social conscience and are driven by the values of their societies to contribute and give back to societyo.
 This philanthropic sectoral growth, a commitment to impact and an openness to experimentation presents the Asia region with the chance to drive catalytic philanthropy, and more broadly, the philanthropic landscape forward through innovative, collaborative and committed action alongside other players and sectors.

-As they do, it's important that stock taking is done to assess what is working well, what can be improved, and what opportunities for greater collaboration exist.
+8 Bridgespan Group, High-Impact Philanthropy: Giving Better Across Asia and the World As they do, it's important that stock taking is done to assess what is working well, what can be improved, and what opportunities for greater collaboration exist.